phR0ze/oneup/README.md

 ### Next
 * Working API
-  * Login with username or email
   * Integrate API with UI

+* Reformat codebase to 4 char indent
 * Audit log when and what
 * API security